SIMEXP/psom/READ_ME.txt

 The pipeline system was implemented by Pierre [http://wiki.bic.mni.mcgill.ca/index.php/PierreBellec Bellec] at the !McConnell Brain Imaging Center, Montreal Neurological Institute, !McGill University, Canada, 2008.
 Core ideas for PSOM have been inspired by the [http://wiki.bic.mni.mcgill.ca/index.php/PoorMansPipeline Poor Man's Pipeline (PMP) project], that was coded in PERL.

+PSOM is an opensource project distributed under an [http://www.opensource.org/licenses/mit-license.php MIT opensource license].
+It is possible to download the project on this [http://code.google.com/p/psom/downloads/list website].
 To install PSOM, just extract the archive in a folder and add that folder to your matlab or octave search path.
 You're done !
-To use PSOM, you can have a look at the code of `psom_demo_pipeline`, or read [http://code.google.com/p/psom/w/list the wiki pages].
+To use PSOM, you can have a look at the code of `psom_demo_pipeline`, or read [http://code.google.com/p/psom/wiki/HowToUsePsom the tutorial].

 Please visit http://code.google.com/p/psom/ for updates.

 ----
 =News=

+==January 26th, 2009==
+Release 0.8.
+Differences with version 0.7 are minor, but the demo `psom_demo_pipeline` is now complete and the [http://code.google.com/p/psom/wiki/HowToUsePsom PSOM tutorial] is available.

 ==December 29th, 2008==
 There is now a logo for the PSOM project.